 What is an essential oil?

 Essential oils (sometimes inaccurately called aromatherapy oils) are concentrated liquid extracts made from plants.
 Depending on the specific plant, a plant may produce essential oil in various parts such as in the flower, seeds, bark, root, leaves, resin, or wood.
+For information about resins, see Plant Resin Used in Aromatherapy.

 The word "essential" comes from "essence," as in the essence of the plant.
 For the plants, the components of these oils provide natural defenses against disease and pests.
 These components also have beneficial effects for people.